slint-ui/slint/docs/langref/src/concepts/layouting.md

 * `horizontal-stretch`
 * `vertical-stretch`

-A value of `0` means that the element will not be stretched at all; unless all siblings also have a stretch factor of `0`.
-Then all the elements will be equally stretched.
+A value of `0` means that the element won't stretch at all, unless all siblings also have a stretch factor of `0`.
+In this case all elements stretch equally.

 The default value of these constraint properties may depends on the content of the element.
-If the element does not set a `x` or a `y` property, these constraints are also automatically applied to the parent element.
+If the element doesn#t set a `x` or a `y` property, these constraints are also automatically applied to the parent element.
 When using the legacy syntax, only the layout elements apply their constraints to the parent.

 ## Common Properties on Layout Elements